evmos/docs/docs/develop/wallet-integration/index.md

 When developing and running dApps on Evmos, the wallet configuration will attempt to calculate the correct gas amount for user's to sign.
 [Gas and Fees](./../../../protocol/concepts/gas-and-fees) breaks down these concepts in more detail.
-We have a module called [feemarket](./../../../protocol/modules/feemarket#concepts) that describe our module implementation of transaction prioritization since prior to Cosmos SDK 0.46 it did not have such implementation.
+We have a module called [feemarket](./../../../protocol/modules/feemarket#concepts) that describes our module implementation of transaction prioritization since prior to Cosmos SDK 0.46 it did not have such implementation.